our digital manufacturing ecosystem

 The result is a race that showcases great engineering and creativity, mixed in with a whole lot of road rage.

 Fictiv readers may recall the teardown we did of the Rastar Lamborghini Aventador a little while back.
 Since then, the body of the Lamborghini has been collecting dust in our office just waiting for a good project.
 The stars aligned!

 To get started, I reached out to San Francisco based product development consultancy, Mindtribe, hoping their engineers would donate some time and build space to help make it happen.
 Luckily for me, they jumped on board before I even had a chance to get into my sales pitch.

 Jerry Ryle, VP of Engineering at Mindtribe, helped organize a group of 8 engineers, and I quickly threw a schedule together.
 We had four weeks and no time to waste.

 You can see the full set of race rules here.

-To do this, we started a rough Product Requirements Document (PRD), which outlines all the agreed upon features and will be our guiding source of truth as we encounter forks in the road.
+To do this, we started a rough Product Requirements Document (PRD), which outlined all the agreed-upon features and served as our guiding source of truth as we encountered forks in the road.

-Essentially, all decisions we make from this point forward must be working toward the features established in the PRD.
+Essentially, all decisions we made from this point forward would need to work toward the features established in the PRD.

-Since we are working with such a short timeline, we all agreed that we wouldn’t be able to design and weld a new frame.
-This means we need to source an existing frame that could be heavy, forcing us to improve other areas of the car that would mitigate the added weight.
+Since we were working with such a short timeline, we all agreed that we wouldn’t be able to design and weld a new frame.
+This meant we needed to source an existing frame that could be heavy, forcing us to improve other areas of the car that would mitigate the added weight.
 After a long brainstorming session (and lots of googling), we decided on these features:

-Since we’re running on a tight deadline and a tight budget, purchasing the right components the first time is critical.
-The PRD allows us to break into teams and have each team take on the responsibility of researching, calculating and choosing the right components for different systems of the car.
-In our case, we’ve divided into three teams that will each be responsible for the drivetrain, steering, and braking systems.
+Since we were running on a tight deadline and a tight budget, purchasing the right components the first time was critical.
+The PRD allowed us to break into teams and have each team take on the responsibility of researching, calculating and choosing the right components for different systems of the car.
+In our case, we divided into three teams that were each responsible for the drivetrain, steering, and braking systems.